funilrys/PyFunceble/docs/installation/dev.rst

 .. warning::
-   We do not recommend the :code:`--user` flag when using :code:`PyFunceble` into containers like - for example - Travis CI.
+   We do not recommend the :code:`--user` flag when using :code:`PyFunceble` into containers or CI engines.

 .. _the ArchWiki page: https://wiki.archlinux.org/index.php/AUR_helpers